Organization and Function

 1.6 Categories of documents held by the authority under its control

-Scientific papers and reports, finance documents, Establishment /Administrative documents, Library Books and documents
+Scientific papers and reports, finance documents, Establishment /Administrative documents, Finance documents, Library Books and documents

 1.6.2 Custodian of documents/categories

-All scientific documents under the Custody of Project investigators, Finance related documents under the custody of Finance officer/AO, All administrative documents under the custody of Head of Office.
-All Library books and documents under the custody of Library in charge.
+All scientific documents under the Custody of Project investigators, Finance related documents under the custody of Finance officer/AO, and all administrative documents under the custody of the Head of Office (HoO).
+All Library books and documents are under the custody of the Library-in-charge.

-1.7 Boards, Councils, Committees and other Bodies constituted as part of the Public Authority
+1.7 Name of Boards, Councils, Committees and other Bodies constituted as part of the Public Authority

 1.7.1 Name of Boards, Council, Committee